mochi-hpc/mofka/docs/usage/topics.rst

 of *partitions* to which events are appended.
 When creating a topic, users have to give it a name, and optionally provide three objects.

-* **Validator**: a validator is an object that validates that the Metadata and Data part comply with whatever is expected for the topic.
+* **Validator**: a validator is an object that validates that the metadata and data part comply with whatever is expected for the topic.
 Metadata are JSON documents by default, so for instance a validator could check that some expected fields are present.
-If the Metadata part describes the Data part in some way, a validator could check that this description is actually correct.
+If the metadata part describes the data part in some way, a validator could check that this description is actually correct.
 This validation will happen before the event is sent to any server, resulting in an exception if the event is not valid.
 If not provided, the default validator will accept all the events it is